Skip to content

 -"m_pl":"[INFO][66] route_table.go 237: Queueing a resync of routing table. ipVersion=0x4"

-For more details, please refer to Rule Writing Guide.
+For more details, refer to Rule Writing Guide.

 Start Testing

-In the Pipeline editing page, you can test the filled-in parsing rules.
-Just input data in the Sample Parsing Test section for testing.
-If the parsing rule does not conform, it will return an error message.
-The Sample Parsing Test is not mandatory, and the tested data will be synchronized and saved after the test.
+On the Pipeline editing page, you can test the parsing rules that have been filled in.
+Just input data in the Sample Parsing Test section to test.
+If the parsing rule does not match, it will return an error prompt result.
+Sample parsing tests are optional, and the tested data will be synchronized and saved after testing.

 Terminal Command-line Debugging

-For more details, please refer to How to Write Pipeline Scripts.
+For more details, refer to How to Write Pipeline Scripts.

 More Reading